Our overall goal is to ensure the health and well-being of all of our students.

 General Physicals: Illinois State Law requires children entering Kindergarten, grade 6 and grade 9 have a new complete physical examination performed with a copy of the exam on file with the Health Office before school begins or your student will not be allowed to begin school.

-In addition, students who do not have their physical submitted prior to the release of teacher assignments (grades K-5) or Material Pick Up Day (grades 6-12), will not receive their teacher assignment or schedule until it is submitted to the school office.
+In addition, students who do not have their physical submitted prior to Friday, August 1, 2014 will not receive their teacher assignment (grades K-5) or class schedule (grades 6-12) until it is submitted to the school office.

 Mid-year transfer students will have 30 days from the enrollment date to have the following information submitted.
 All students who are new to Illinois schools also need a complete vision exam.

 Sports Physicals: Students must have a current physical exam to participate in interscholastic sports.
 Students may NOT try out for a sport without a physical exam.
 The physical must have been performed within one year of the start of the specific sport.